infocareworkshop/serviceorderhub-docs/Data types and structures.md

 `companyToPrivate` -  when a company makes a transaction with a private person

-`privateToPrivate` - when a private person makes a transaction for them self of with another private person
+`privateToPrivate` - when a private person makes a transaction for themself or with another private person

 ### Dimensions